vvaldersteins/ngx-svg/README.md

   borderSize: Border size which will be used for the path.
 (OPTIONAL, Defaults to 2)
   x: Starting point on x axis.
 (OPTIONAL, Defaults to 0)
   y: Starting point on y axis.
 (OPTIONAL, Defaults to 0)
+  fill: Fill color of the path.
+(OPTIONAL, Defaults to '')
   classes: List of CSS classes which will be added.
 (OPTIONAL, Defaults to empty string array)
 ```